 - Linen distributor servicing the cruise line industry and department stores

 - International electronic manufacturer/distributor selling to retailers

 - International perfume distributor selling to the high-end chain stores

 - Carpet company selling to retailers and large chains in the industry

-Prior to establishing his own business, Mr. Kaplan worked at Mincron Consulting House, from 1977 to 1980, modifying IBM MAPIC Manufacturing software for one of their main clients, United Merchant Manufacturing, who specialized in manufacturing molds for custom jewelry.
+Prior to establishing his own business, Mr. Kaplan worked at Mincron Consulting House, from 1977 to 1980, modifying IBM MAPICS Manufacturing software for one of their main clients, United Merchant Manufacturing, who specialized in manufacturing molds for custom jewelry.